Boardman man arraigned today for threatening fed officers

 Boardman police Chief Todd Werth said Thursday officers serving a search warrant there recovered a substantial number of firearms – including handguns and long guns and several boxes of ammunition – but he added there’s no evidentiary link yet between the guns recovered and Olsen’s online activity.

 Olsen is set to be arraigned this afternoon in Mahoning County Area Court on a felony count of aggravated menacing against police officers and a misdemeanor count of telecommunications harassment.
+He is in the county jail without bond.

 More like this from vindy.com